DaneWeber/presentations/UnicornProjectFiveIdeals/UnicornProjectFiveIdeals.AgileDC.md

 - It's important in high-stakes industries like nuclear power, oil drilling, airlines, shipping, spaceflight, etc.
 - The motivation is to prevent disasters such as meltdowns, oil spills, crashes, etc.
 - Software development is generally not at the same stakes.

+### What about software development?

+Note:
+- We are social creatures, well-known going back to ancient philosophers.
+- Social rejection is painful in the same way that physical pain is, as shown in [modern brain studies](https://www.apa.org/monitor/2012/04/rejection).
+- The crew of Flight 801 knew they were in danger of dying, but were more afraid of the social consequences of speaking up.
+- If they didn't speak up in that situation, why would you expect a manager or software developer to speak up when they notice a problem?

 ### Safe to Innovate 💡